youssefahmed04/TrendTube/README.md

    This will launch the application on your local machine, and you can access it in your web browser at http://localhost:1234.

-5. Explore TrendTube:
+5. Explore Trendz:

-   Open your web browser and go to http://localhost:1234 to access TrendTube.
+   Open your web browser and go to http://localhost:1234 to access Trendz.
 Start exploring and enjoying the features!

 ## Technologies Used